Skip to:

 Cycle time measures the speed of your development process.
 Reducing cycle time can improve agility and responsiveness.

-Analyze product metrics effectively
+Managing product data effectively

-Collecting data is only the first step.
 To turn metrics into actionable insights:

 1. Define your goals: Start with clear objectives, such as increasing retention or reducing churn.